kmatyaszek/kmatyaszek.github.io/_posts/2018-09-20-csharp7-check-null-properly.md

 } // end of method Program::Main
 ~~~

 Code Snippet #4 present class Foo with a user-defined override of the equals operator with checking null using == operator.
-In this case in the IL code is used binary operator op_Equality.
+In this case in the IL code is used binary operator `op_Equality`.

 ~~~
 // ------------------------------- Snippet #4 ---------------------------------